Khandaker Delwar Hossain

 Khondkar Delwar Hossain (1 February 1933 – 16 March 2011) was a Bangladesh Nationalist Party politician.
 He served as the secretary general of the party.
 He was elected five times as a Member of Parliament from constituency Manikganj-1 (Ghior-Doulatpur).

 Delwar was awarded Ekushey Padak in 2005 by the government of Bangladesh.

-Early life and career
+Early life

-Delwar was born in Manikganj in 1933.
-He obtained his law degree from the University of Dhaka in 1955 and was considered to be an excellent law student.
-He started his political career through the Bengali Language Movement in 1952.
-He also contested the 1954 elections from the Jukta Front.
-In the 1970 Pakistani general election he stood as a nominee of the National Awami Party faction led by Muzaffar Ahmed (NAP (M)).
+Hossain was born in Khirai Pachuria Village of Ghior Upazila, Manikganj District, East Bengal, British India on 1 February 1933.
+His father, Khondakar Abdul Hamid, was an alim and his mother was Aktara Khatoon.
+He graduated from Manikganj Government High School and Government Debendra College in 1947 and 1949 respectively.

-Hossain died on 16 March 2011 at the age of 78 in a hospital in Singapore City.
+Hossain completed his bachelors in economics at the University of Dhaka in 1953.
+He had participated in the Bengali Language movement.
+He obtained his law degree from the University of Dhaka in 1955.
+He started his political career through the Bengali language movement in 1952.
+He campaigned for the Jukta Front candidate in the 1954 election.